Interfacing R307 Optical Fingerprint Scanner with Arduino Boards for Biometric Authentication

 0x1D– Failed to operate the communication port

-0x41– No finger on sensor when add fingerprint on second time
+0x41– No finger on the sensor when adding fingerprint on the second time

-0x42– Failed to enroll the finger for second fingerprint scan
+0x42– Failed to enroll the finger for the second fingerprint scan

 0x43– Failed to generate character file due to lack of character point or over-smallness of fingerprint image for second fingerprint scan

-0x44– Failed to generate character file due to the over-disorderly fingerprint image for second fingerprint scan
+0x44– Failed to generate character file due to the over-disorderly fingerprint image for the second fingerprint scan

 0x45– Duplicate fingerprint